utkarshsingh99/utkarshsingh99.github.io/_posts/2018-02-24-Mid-Term-Break.md

 Okay, now let's take a moment to pray that I may finish all of these tasks today.

 So let's begin.
 The use of '>' shifts the text into a seperate division.
 I want to put all of the commands into such divisions.
+Yeah, that's working!
+Now there's another problem I want rectified.
+I want to change the Description below my Name on the Home Page.
+Although I did change it in the site/about/index.html file, it's still not showing.
+I think I'll have to have a look at the YAML Front Matter in the repository.
+Tough job!
+Now I know when I change the description, I changed it in the meta name="description" tag.
+So I think I need to find something that says something.description, most probably site.description or site.about.description.
+Well, I'm lazy as hell and I'm just gonna Google how to do this instead of studying the code.
+Okay, so I just have to change the config.yml file.
+Seems easy enough.